cloudfoundry/cf-lookup-route/README.md

 This is a Cloud Foundry CLI plugin to quickly identify applications, a given route is pointing to.
 Note this will only show applications in organizations and spaces, that the logged-in user has permissions to view.
 The plugin also supports targeting to the organization and space of the applications, a given route is pointing to.
+The CF API calls are grouped into the packages of 100 app guids per call as needed.

 ## Installation